Blast Corps: Development

 Wakeley saw Blast Corps as a puzzle game at its core.
 He was influenced by the 1994 Donkey Kong, in which the player begins each level with all the tools they need to finish but must learn how to use them.
 Wakeley said this was Blast Corpss core game mechanic.
 The Super Mario 64 demo at Nintendo's annual trade show in 1995 helped Wakeley envision how a true 3D world worked with the controller's 3D analog stick.
 The team's technical accomplishments included character and environment models composed completely of polygons and the absence of distance fog to obscure the draw distance.

 Nintendo published Blast Corps for their Nintendo 64.
 In its 1995 trade show preview, it was originally titled Blast Dozer, a name it retained for its Japanese release.
 (The team had considered other titles, including "Heavy Duty Heroes", "Blast Radius", and "Power Dozer".)
 Blast Corps was first released in Japan on March 21, 1997, and in North America three days later.
-Its European and Australian release followed on December 22.
+Its PAL release followed on September 5, 1997.
 The game had been in production for just over a year.
 To promote the game, a three-part comic detailing the game's story was published in Nintendo Power issues #97–99, later released as a graphic novel by Dark Horse Comics.